Mount Soma

 Mount Soma is a 435-acre Vedic Vastu community in the Blue Ridge Mountains of North Carolina established in 2011.

 Description

-The Mount Soma center includes a visitor's center, a meditation hall and the Vedic Sri Somesvara Temple.
+The Mount Soma center includes a visitor center, a meditation hall and the Vedic Sri Somesvara Temple.
 The temple was built using 46 tons of hand-carved Indian granite and Vastu architecture.
 The temple grounds include hand-carved black granite Navagrahas (nine planets) and a 20-foot statue of Lord Hanuman.